 Native American Occupation

-Salish Indian groups, ancestors of tribes now known as Nisqually, Squaxin Island and Chehalis Confederated Tribes gathered shellfish and frequented the inlets and prairies of Thurston County centuries before Euro-American exploration and settlement.
+Indigenous communities, including the ancestors of the tribes now known as the Nisqually Indian Tribe, Squaxin Island Tribe, and the Confederated Tribes of the Chehalis Reservation gathered shellfish and frequented the inlets and prairies of Thurston County centuries before Euro-American exploration and settlement.

 The rivers of the County were long-established sites for salmon harvesting, the prairies of the county were popular hunting and plant harvesting sites, and the beaches were replete with shellfish, harvested by native peoples.
-The open prairies provided a variety of the foods which were used by the Coastal Salish including bunch grasses, violet, camas, shooting star, sedge, kinnikinnick, mosses, lichens, bracken fern and salal.
+The open prairies provided a variety of the foods which were used by the Coastal Salish people including bunch grasses, violet, camas, shooting star, sedge, kinnikinic, mosses, lichens, bracken fern, and salal.

+The Squaxin Island, Nisqually, and Puyallup Tribes are signatories of the Medicine Creek Treaty signed on December 26, 1854.
+The treaty took nearly two years to become ratified in transitioning legal ownership of land from the Tribes.
+Much of what was verbally promised was forgotten out of the legal document.
+The Indian War of 1855-56 was because of the broken promise of the Medicine Creek Treaty of 1854.

-The Nisqually are descendants of the Southern Coast Salish who lived in the Nisqually River Basin, on nearby prairies and along the beaches of Puget Sound for generations.
+The Nisqually are descendants of the Southern Coast Salish who lived in the Nisqually River Basin, on nearby prairies, and along the beaches of Puget Sound for generations.
 They were traditionally more concentrated in the lower basin where several permanent houses were located.
 The oldest known village is over 5,000 years old.
 During the spring and summer months they ranged widely for food gathering and processing.
 Their name comes from "squalli," the grasses that grew in the lowland prairies, and they were the "Squalli-absch", "people of the grass country and the river."

 The Nisqually were signatories of the Medicine Creek Treaty signed on December 26, 1854.
 The Indian War of 1855-56 and an Executive Order of January 20, 1857 reduced the tribal holdings.
 The 3,300 acres of reservation lands in Pierce County were condemned when Fort Lewis was established in 1917.
 The Nisqually adopted their constitution in 1946.

-Historically, the Chehalis Indian people occupied a large area within the Chehalis River watershed, stretching from the foothills of the Cascade Mountains to the Pacific Ocean in Southwest Washington.
+Historically, the Chehalis people occupied a large area within the Chehalis River watershed, stretching from the foothills of the Cascade Mountains to the Pacific Ocean in Southwest Washington.
 The tribe has been located on a reservation within the Chehalis watershed since the 1850s, though important historic and archaeological sites are scattered throughout the tribe’s aboriginal area.
 “Chehalis” is a collective name for several Salishan tribes that lived on the Chehalis River and its affluent, and on Grays Harbor.
 Two principal groups of the ancestors of the present Chehalis Confederated Tribe were the Salish peoples of the Lower Chehalis, who relied on sea resources and the Upper Chehalis who had a river-based economy.
 The Chehalis did not sign a treaty but by executive order in 1864 land was set aside for a Chehalis Reservation.
 The Confederated Tribes of the Chehalis Reservation was formed and approved by the federal government in 1939 and its constitution was amended in 1973.